Opiate Addiction Treatment Center

 The widespread abuse of opioids leads many individuals to look for an opiate addiction treatment center when they believe a friend or family member needs help, or perhaps when they need that help themselves.
 Renaissance Recovery provides an opiate addiction treatment program in Southern California, along with more California rehab programs, to help you or your loved ones with addiction symptoms.

 Opiates and opioids are natural and synthetic drugs that come from an opium poppy plant.
 You’ll find them in legal prescriptions, including codeine and morphine.
 Opiates are also in illicit drugs, including heroin.
-If someone develops an addiction to these drugs, they’ll benefit from an opiate addiction treatment program in Orange County.
+If someone develops an addiction to these drugs, they’ll benefit from an opiate addiction treatment program in Southern California.
 Opiates that are part human-made and part natural include:

 Why Do People Take Opiates?

 If you are experiencing chronic pain while recovering from surgery or a severe injury, a medical professional might prescribe you an opiate pain reliever.
 Opiates are narcotic prescription medicines patients use to block feelings of pain.
 If opiates are misused, users tend to experience a “high.”
 There are several ways to take opiates, including:

 - Dissolving tablets

 - Via syringe into a muscle or vein

 No matter the form of taking opiates, the strong addiction is the same.
 However, there is hope.
 Opiate abuse can be treated at the Renaissance Recovery opiate addiction treatment center in Orange County, CA.